top of page

 So I bought the lights and decorations, putting them up around our offices and work areas and then turning on every single one of them as soon as I got home every night.
 I wore my Christmas shirts during the day and put on my coziest comfies and cuddled up under the blankets, often with a cute dog or daughter next to me.
 I listened to festive songs.
 I watched many of the cheesy holiday movies.
 I drank red wine, spiced cider, and the occasional hot chocolate with marshmallows.
 And then I went to bed, preparing to all of it again tomorrow.

 I thought about work and the tasks that needed to get done during our busiest time of the year, and searched for deals on my daughter’s pages-long list to Santa, able to provide more than expected thanks to many kind and generous friends and family members.
-And while doing this, I prayed for a Christmas miracle - winning the lottery, moving to a coastal beach town, and/or my longtime celebrity crush taking a chance on me.
+And while doing this, I prayed for a Christmas miracle on Clara Drive: Winning the lottery, moving to a coastal beach town, and/or my longtime celebrity crush taking a chance on me.

 (Those damn Hallmark movies will do that to a girl.)